MicrobitStudios/Microbit-Studios/README.md

 Our open Job Offers: .
 Our Job Application Form: .
 Our Projects in Development: .
-Our Token sale is live on Waves Platform .
+Our Token sale is live on Waves Platform: MibiToken/WAVES (ID 8QvkmmEYRUySmvHRz4CwFf2Wp1Tvt1ymHKi9sWUJN5yP).
+**NOTE: This Token is free to trade right after buying, no script attached.**
 Our company website will launch a while later, following our Token Sale.
 Any serious questions can be mailed to *microbitstudios@gmail.com*.
 **NOTE: this address is temporary in wait of our official website.**